kyubxy/YasaiOld/README.md

 I like writing code that does nothing impressive.

 # Contribution and Use
-This is literaly a worse version of [osu!framework](https://github.com/ppy/osu-framework), if you're looking for something similar just use that.
+This is literally a worse version of [osu!framework](https://github.com/ppy/osu-framework), if you're looking for something similar just use that.

 This project is still in *part 1* of its development.
 Although development will be fast paced and code will be frantically put together, I will still take the time to review any issues or PRs that are sent.

 **At this point in time, although the code is open source, the general development process will be largely kept to myself**.
 This will change after part 1.

-Testing works in separate test scenarios accessible in the testing interface.
+## Testing
 Pressing tab shows a test picker that allows you to view different test scenarios.
+Please read [this guide](https://github.com/EpicTofuu/Yasai/wiki/Testing) on Yasai testing

 # Getting started
 At the moment, the framework doesn't actually work.
 You can still test it by cloning the repo and following the steps below